-Juvenile Northern Rough-winged Swallows are a subtle-lover’s dream come true.
-The throat is suffused with cinnamon, and the lesser, median, and greater coverts (wing bars) are broadly brushed with cinnamon.
+Juvenile Northern Rough-winged Swallows provide an excellent example of subtle beauty.
+The throat, suffused with cinnamon; and the lesser, median, and greater coverts (wing bars), broadly-brushed with cinnamon.
 Each rounded edge of the tertials on the folded wing is bordered with cinnamon, as well.
 This colourful plumage is short-lived, however, and for most birds, wears/fades before they head south in the late summer.
 When to keep an eye out for this plumage in eastern Ontario: Anytime throughout June and early-to-mid July.

 Photo: Northern Rough-winged Swallow (juvenile).
 Credit: Laure W. Neish/VIREO.
 Source: http://www.audubon.org/fiel…/…/northern-rough-winged-swallow